Swap the Christmas tree for a palm tree and discover these top Christmas holiday destinations.

 Tenerife attracts over 10 million visitors each year, making winter by far the best time to go.
 The southwestern resorts of Playa de las Americas, Costa Adeje and Los Cristianos are the most popular coastal hubs.
 Take the cable car up to the summit of the Mount Teide volcano, Spain’s highest mountain.
 Snorkel with turtles or sail further out to catch a sight of the majestic whales and playful dolphins.
 However you spend it, Christmas in Tenerife will be a memorable one.

 Phuket is the hub of sailing in Thailand, and winter is the best time to take advantage of its sunny, warm climate.
 The Andaman Sea, off Phuket’s coast, is a beautiful sailing ground with a scattering of breathtaking islands along the shore.
-Here, you’ll find some of the best beaches in the southern hemisphere, crystal clear water perfect for snorkelling, and some very hospitable people.
+Here, you’ll find some of the best beaches in the southern hemisphere, crystal clear water perfect for snorkeling, and some very hospitable people.

 Phuket itself has a bustling city vibe with a great nightlife scene, excellent restaurants and plenty of places to do some Christmas shopping.
 With towering limestone peaks hiding secret bays and coves and world-class diving grounds, you won’t be stuck with nothing to do (unless you want it that way!) while spending Christmas in Thailand.

 Discover your options at Zizoo, the home of sailing holidays.
+Check out Zizoo’s best deals and enjoy a warm winter on a boat.

 Do you have a favourite Christmas holiday destination?
 Let us know in the comments!